IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The sender implements media rate control and an data unit queue for each media type or source, where data units containing encoded media frames are temporarily stored for transmission.
 Figure 1 shows the details when a single media source (or stream) is used.
-Scheduling and priotization of mulitiple streams is not covered in this document.
+Scheduling and prioritization of mulitiple streams is not covered in this document.
 However, if multiple flows are sent, each data unit queue can be served based on some defined priority or simply in a round-robin fashion.
 Alternatively, a similar approach as coupled congestion control {{RFC6365}} can be applied.